MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "traderumors"                Bool    Include headlines from mlbtraderumors.com for your list of preferred teams.
 Will only use the first 3 teams listed in your preferred teams
   "mlb_news"                   Bool    Include MLB's frontpage news "countdowns"                 Bool    Include various countdowns in the ticker.
+  "date"                       Bool    Display today's date to start the ticker.
+This will always be enabled if no other ticker options are.
+  "date_format"                String  Display the date with a given format.
+You can check all of the date formatting options at [strftime.org](strftime.org)

 "standings":                           Options for displaying standings for a division "always_display"             Bool    Display standings for the provided preferred_divisions.